 The passivation process requires certain equipment that can help you optimize the 4-step process of cleaning, rinsing, passivating, and finally rinsing it again.
 You have the option of selecting the following equipment types for the process.

-Manual passivation systems are ideal for areas with limited spaces.
+- Small Benchtop Passivation Equipment: Manual passivation systems are ideal for areas with limited space.
 Generally, small parts and specimens are passivated in this equipment category.

-As their name suggests, automated passivation systems operate on the same principle but eliminate the need for human intervention throughout the process.
+- Automated Passivation Systems: As their name suggests automated passivation systems operate on the same principle but eliminate the need for human intervention throughout the process.

 RapidDirect: The Perfect Manufacturing Partner for Stainless Steel Passivation